iamkelllly/fides/docs/fides/docs/quickstart/docker.md

 ```

-Now we can start interacting with our installation.
-Let's run the following commands to launch and verify our setup:
+Now you can start interacting with your installation.
+Run the following commands to launch and verify your setup:

 1. `docker-compose up -d` -> This will spin up the docker-compose file in the background
 1. `docker-compose run --rm fidesctl /bin/bash` -> Opens a shell within the fidesctl container